prgrphnrtr/mUPC/UPCRoP/UPCRoP.md

 Rule 19.1 to .3 and .5 to .7 as well as Rules  20 and  21 shall apply mutatis mutandis .

-###### Rule 67 - Lodging of the Defence to the Statement for a declaration of non -infringement
+###### Rule 67 - Lodging of the Defence to the Statement for a declaration of non-infringement

-The defendant shall lodge a Defence to the Statement for a declaration of non -infringement within two months of service of the Stateme nt for a declaration of non -infringement.
+The defendant shall lodge a Defence to the Statement for a declaration of non -infringement within two months of service of the Statement for a declaration of non -infringement.

 ###### Rule 68 - Contents of the Defence to the Statement for a declaration of non-infringement

 The Defence to the Statement for a declaration of non -infringement shall contain the matters referred to in Rule 24(a) to ( j).
-Rule 13.2 and .3 shall apply mutatis mutandis .
+Rule 13.2 and .3 shall apply mutatis mutandis.

 ###### Rule 69 - Reply to Defence to the Statement for a declaration of non -infringement and Rejoinder to the Reply

-1. The claimant may lodge a Reply to the Defence to the Statement for a declaration of non -infringement within one month.
+1. The claimant may lodge a Reply to the Defence to the Statement for a declaration of non-infringement within one month.

 2. The defendant may lodge a Rejoinder to the Reply within one month of service of the Reply.
 The Rejoinder shall be limited to the matters raised in the Reply.

-###### Rule 70 - Fee for the action for a declaration of non -infringement
+###### Rule 70 - Fee for the action for a declaration of non-infringement

 The claimant shall pay the fixed fee and, where applicable,  the value based fee for the action for a declaration of non-infringement in accordance with Part  6.
 Rule 15.2 and Rule 16.3 to .5 shall apply mutatis mutandis .

-###### Rule 71 - Examination as to formal req uirements and further schedule
+###### Rule 71 - Examination as to formal requirements and further schedule

 Rules 27 and 28 shall apply mutatis mutandis .

-###### Rule 72 - Request for allocating a te chnically qualified judge
+###### Rule 72 - Request for allocating a technically qualified judge

 Rules 33 and 34 shall apply mutatis mutandis .